-When assisting a client with a land transaction it is not only important to be able to answer your clients questions but also, possibly more importantly, to be able to ask your client the right questions.
+When assisting a client with a land transaction, it’s not only important to be able to answer your client’s questions, but also to be able to ask your client the right questions.
 Below is a sample scenario of a new client and a few examples of questions a land professional may ask in order to help the client determine the best decision regarding their property.

 Your client owns land composed of agricultural land, but which also has some woods and water (and you know the highest and best use is continued use of the land as agricultural land and hunting/recreational ground).
 Your client is reaching a time in their life to make decisions on how best to handle their land for the future and there are many options in today’s world.
 Some of these could include: